telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/access-editor-control.md

 The example below demonstrates how to acccess an editor control in the `edit` event handler of the Kendo UI Grid widget.

+The functionality relies on the following:

+* the [edit event](/api/javascript/ui/grid#events-edit) handler of the Grid provides reference to the edit container's DOM element
+* Kendo UI widgets have a `data-role` HTML attribute rendered for the DOM element, which holds the widget widget object

+Please note that the demo below has no Kendo UI DataSource transport configured for brevity.
+However, a transport configuration is required for [CRUD operations](/framework/datasource/crud)  to work.

 ###### Example

 ```html